dfenth/dfenth.github.io/_posts/2024-01-03-unreg_feature_extract.markdown

     return init_image, history, start_act, best_act, optimized_image, pre_inv
 ```

-The code in the colab notebook focuses on two architectures ResNet-50 and  GoogleNet, but the code can be adapted to any architecture.
+The code in the colab notebook focuses on two architectures ResNet-50 and  GoogleNet, but can be adapted to any architecture.

+## Feature visualisations

 The following image strongly activates ResNet at the convolution layer `layer2.0.conv3`, filter 0.
 The corresponding activation change can be seen below it!